teslamotors/kafka-helmsman/kafka_roller/README.md

 * Restart all nodes in the cluster
 * Restart a sub-set of nodes in the cluster
 * Keep a watch on the health of the cluster & consumers, throttle if needed
-* Custom pre-stop command to be executed before each broker restart
+* Custom pre-stop / pre-start command to be executed during each broker restart

 ## Dependencies and assumptions